Debt limit deal gives Republicans a win on energy. Is there still room for a bipartisan agreement?

 Sen. Kevin Cramer (R-N.D.) told reporters Wednesday that he sees the permitting issue going “one of two ways.”

-Sen. Shelley Moore Capito (R-W.Va.), the top Republican on the Senate Environment and Public Works Committee, during a Republican leadership press conference described the debt limit deal as giving lawmakers a “jumping point to start off again in our bipartisan talks” on permitting.
+Speaking at a Republican leadership press conference, Sen. Shelley Moore Capito (W.Va.), the top Republican on the Senate Environment and Public Works Committee, described the debt limit deal as giving lawmakers a “jumping point to start off again in our bipartisan talks” on permitting.

 She separately told reporters that she specifically hoped to see reforms to the judicial review process.